wix-incubator/DetoxInstruments/Documentation/Instrument_DiskActivity.md

 ### Inspector Pane

 For each sample, the inspector pane shows the delta size of read and written data, as well as the total data read and written up to that sample.
-If the **Collect open file names** profiling option was enabled during recording, the inspector pane will display the open files at the time of the sample.
+If the **Collect open file names** profiling preference was enabled during recording, the inspector pane will display the open files at the time of the sample.

 ![Disk Acitivy Inspector Pane](Resources/Instrument_DiskActivity_InspectorPane.png "Disk Acitivy Inspector Pane")